imteekay/machine-learning-research/courses/genomic-data-science/introduction-genomics/README.md

 - Evolution: how the sequences change over evolutionary time

 And the application of this knowledge in medicine, pharmacy, agriculture, etc

+## What Is Genomic Data Science?

+- Process
+  - Collect samples
+  - Generate sequences: genome
+  - Align to the reference genome (how they differ): how much of that gene was present
+  - Preprocessing and normalization of the data: the sequencing machines make mistakes, the process of collecting data can introduce bias - apply computational and statistical methods to correct these kinds of systematic errors
+  - Statistical and ML Models